Free IRS Enrolled Agent SEE Part 3 (Representation, Practices and Procedures) Formula and Limits Sheet (2026)

 IRC §7491 shifts the burden to the IRS only if the entity has net worth under $7 million and 500 or fewer employees.

-A Tax Court petition must be filed within 90 days of the notice date, or 150 days if addressed to a person outside the US.
+A Tax Court petition must be filed within 90 days of the statutory notice, or 150 days if the notice is addressed outside the US.

 Rejected e-filed returns require taxpayer notification within 24 hours and paper-filing fallback within 10 calendar days to preserve timely filing.